-Despite all this, however, Dayan said he believe it was possible to stabilize a line at the passes and defend Sharm El Sheikh (the line of the passes would be defensible with few troops as they were virtually impossible to breach).
-At this point, he felt a counteroffensive was not advisable.
-It was necessary to ask the United States for weapons and other equipment and to prepare for a long war, as well as to be ready for other Arab nations to join the fray.
-Dayan also hedged, saying, “Perhaps I’m too pessimistic.”
-In an exchange with Meir, he said that he would agree to a ceasefire if one were offered, but didn’t think the Arabs would go for it.
+Despite all this, Dayan believed it was feasible to stabilize a line at the passes and defend Sharm El Sheikh.
+He felt a counteroffensive was not advisable, instead suggesting preparation for a prolonged war and potential Arab involvement.
+Dayan also hedged, conceding, “Perhaps I’m too pessimistic.”
+He was open to a ceasefire, but doubted Arab acceptance.
 Still, he emphasized that, “We do not have to initiate a ceasefire, but if one happens, we won’t be sorry.”
-In response to Allon’s question about attacking strategic targets in Syria (e.g., infrastructures), Dayan answered that a power outage in Syria wouldn’t stop a single tank, because “no one dies from [loss of electricity].”
-He added that it was preferable that Israel preserve its strength rather than spend it because there was no way to know how long the fighting would last.
-As for the northern front, Dayan assessed it was possible to hold the line there too.
-He felt that were Jordan to enter the war, it would prefer to send troops under Syrian command rather than open a front of its own.
+Dayan also advised against attacking Syrian infrastructure, saying that a power outage in Syria wouldn’t stop a single tank, because “no one dies from [loss of electricity].”
+He also emphasized preserving Israeli strength for a war of unknown duration.
+He also believed Israel could hold the northern front and predicted Jordan would aid Syria rather than open its own front.
 Dayan was correct on this point as well.
-When he concluded his situation assessment, which was rather dismal, Galili asked the Chief of Staff to join the meeting to hear his assessment..
-Undoubtedly, Galili and the rest of the Kitchen Cabinet were stunned by Dayan’s somber, dispiriting report, and therefore wanted to hear the Chief of Staff address the issue too.
+When he concluded his situation assessment, which was rather dismal, Galili asked the Chief of Staff to join the meeting to hear his assessment.
+Galili and the rest of the Kitchen Cabinet, likely stunned by Dayan’s dispiriting report, wanted to hear Elazar’s opinion.

-The Chief of Staff presented three plans of actions for the south: withdrawing to the passes; establishing a temporary defensive line close to the canal; and trying to cross the Suez.
-He noted that, at that stage, none of these was a great option.
-The first meant too large a concession on Israel’s part, and the feasibility of the other two was in question.
-Elazar, then, wasn’t saying anything radically different from Dayan, but he did ask to postpone a decision for now so that he could travel to the Suez Canal and see the situation for himself.
-He’d been somewhat cheered by the most recent reports and the counteroffensive proposals that Gonen and Sharon had submitted to him.
+Elazar presented three southern action plans: withdrawing to the passes; establishing a temporary defensive line near the canal; or crossing the Suez.
+He found none ideal, and sought to postpone decisions until he could assess the Suez situation personally.
+Despite recent positive reports, he voiced concerns about the feasibility of the other two was in question.
+Elazar didn’t really differ from Dayan, but wanted to postpone a decision so that he could travel to the Suez Canal and see the situation for himself, having been somewhat cheered by the most recent reports and Gonen’s and Sharon’s counteroffensive proposals.

-Elazar told the group that “The line Moshe is proposing is wishful thinking.
-I don’t disagree with him.
-I want it, but don’t know if it’s feasible… It’s a good line for building a response against attack.”
-Elazar’s reservations were due to his concern that withdrawing to the passes would result in the Refidim airbase coming within artillery fire range.
-He didn’t disagree with the need to stabilize a line there, but his chief concern at that point was to stop the enemy assault, attack the bridges, and stabilize the current line of contact, all aimed at preparing for a later counteroffensive.
-Elazar believed that it would be possible to launch an attack and did not concede the concept of the canal line, unlike Dayan who felt that that line was lost.
+Elazar told the group that he didn’t know if Dayan’s proposed line was feasible, fearing it could expose the Refidim airbase to artillery fire.
+He aimed to halt the enemy assault, attack bridges, and stabilize the current line in preparation for a later counteroffensive.
+He believed an attack was possible and, unlike Dayan, did not rule out the concept of the canal line.